MSUSEL/msusel-snort-network-quality/README.md

   * Content-Matching: Allows matching based on the content of the packet payload.
   * Byte-Testing: Tests specific byte sequences within packets.
 * Combining the rule header with the rule options produces the following Snort rule structure:
-  * [Action] [Protocol] [Source IP] [Source Port] -> [Destination IP] [Destination Port] ([Options])
+  * `[Action] [Protocol] [Source IP] [Source Port] -> [Destination IP] [Destination Port] ([Options])`
-    * Action: This specifies what action Snort should take when the rule matches.
-Common actions include "alert," which generates an alert, and "drop," which drops the packet.
+    * `Action` specifies what action Snort should take when the rule matches.
+Common actions include 'alert,' which generates an alert, and 'drop,' which drops the packet.
-      * Other options include "log," "pass," "reject," "sdrop," and "dynamic."
+      * Other options include 'log,' 'pass,' 'reject,' 'sdrop,' and 'dynamic.'
-    * Protocol: This specifies the network protocol being used, such as TCP, UDP, ICMP, or IP.
+    * `Protocol` specifies the network protocol being used, such as TCP, UDP, ICMP, or IP.
-    * Source IP: This specifies the source IP address from which the traffic originates.
+    * `Source IP` specifies the source IP address from which the traffic originates.
-    * Source Port: This specifies the source port number on the source IP.
+    * `Source Port` specifies the source port number on the source IP.
-    * Direction: Dictates which IP address and port number is the source and which is the destination.
+    * `->` (alternatively, `<-`) dictates which IP address and port number is the source and which is the destination.
-    * Destination IP: This specifies the destination IP address to which the traffic is being sent.
+    * `Destination IP` specifies the destination IP address to which the traffic is being sent.
-    * Destination Port: This specifies the destination port number on the destination IP.
+    * `Destination Port` specifies the destination port number on the destination IP.
-    * Options: This optional field can include additional parameters to refine the rule, such as payload content to match against, packet length, or specific flags.
+    * `Options` is an optional field that can include additional parameters to refine the rule, such as payload content to match against, packet length, or specific flags.
 * To get started writing custom Snort rules, we used [Snorpy](http://snorpy.cyb3rs3c.net/) to initiate the process.

 ### Snort Community Rulesets and Custom Rules